freenas/freenas-docs/userguide/directoryservice.rst

    Adding a Kerberos Realm

 :numref:`Table %s <ker_realm_config_tab>` summarizes the configurable
 options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click :guilabel:`Advanced Mode` or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click :guilabel:`Advanced Mode` or configure the system to always display these settings by setting :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

-Click the :guilabel:`Rebuild Directory Service Cache` button after adding a user to NIS who needs immediate access to %brand%.
-Otherwise this occurs automatically once a day as a cron job.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.20\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.14\linewidth-2\tabcolsep}